podofo/podofo/README.md

 **A:** PoDoFo HEAD now supplies a high level signing procedure which is very powerful and that allows to sign a document without having to supply a *CMS* structure manually.
+By default, it supports signing a document with the modern [`PAdES-B`](https://en.wikipedia.org/wiki/PAdES) compliance profiles, but there's also a support for the legacy PKCS7 signatures.
-Providing you have an ASN.1 encoded X509 certificate and RSA private key you can sign a document with the following sample code:
+Providing you have both ASN.1 encoded X509 certificate and RSA private key, you can sign a document with the following code:

 ```cpp
 auto inputOutput = std::make_shared<FileStreamDevice>(filepath, FileMode::Open);